SubEthaSensOMatic/AW.ClaimsExpressions/README.md

 ### Register services

-In your ASP.NET Core project, register the services provided by this library in `Startup.cs` (or `Program.cs`):
+Integrating AW.ClaimsExpressions into an ASP.NET Core project is straightforward.
+Register the services provided by this library and configure JWT authentication in `Startup.cs` (or `Program.cs`):

 ```
 public void ConfigureServices(IServiceCollection services)